techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.38.md

 * [Tier Prices](#tier-prices) (`clean-up-tier-prices`)
 * [URL Rewrites](#url-rewrites) (`clean-up-url-rewrites`)

-as well as for all product attributes (`clean-up-empty-columns`).
+as well as for all product attributes (`clean-up-empty-columns`) which needs additional configuration.
+To activate the *clean-up* functionality for product attributes, as well as additional attributes, the columns that has to be *cleaned-up* has to be specified in the `clean-up-empty-columns` array like `"clean-up-empty-columns": [ "activity", "erin_recommends" ]`.

+!!!
+Keep in mind, that columns that are specified in the `additional_attributes` column have to be *cleaned-up* **MUST** be available with empty values, e. g. if the column `activity` and `erin_recommends` has to be *cleaned-up* the column `additiona_attributes` needs the value '"activity=,erin_recommends="'.

 To deactivate the *clean-up* functionality, add a snippet, e. g. `<custom-configuration-dir>/operations.json` and override the corresponding `clean-up-*` flags like

 ```json
 {